anbit192/ASCII-video/README.md

 - FPS: change the fps

 ---
-If the display looks buggy and the cmd keep scrolling, try to set the font of your cmd smaller (around 12)
+If the display looks buggy or the cmd keep scrolling, try to set the font of your cmd smaller (around 12)